harshilshah4251/obsidian_backup/Personal/Article Notes/Ethereum.md

 - Ethereum is turing-complete, meaning you can pretty much program anything.
 - Gas is a reference to the computation required to process the transaction by a miner.
 Users have to pay a fee for this computation.
 The `gasLimit`, and `maxPriorityFeePerGas` determine the maximum transaction fee paid to the miner.
 - Your transaction will receive "confirmations".
 The number of confirmations is the number of blocks created since the block that included your transaction.
 The higher the number, the greater the certainty that the network processed and recognized the transaction.
+- Proof-of-work means the following:
+	- Mining nodes have to spend a variable but substantial amount of energy, time, and computational power to produce a “certificate of legitimacy” for a block they propose to the network.
+This helps protect the network from spam/denial-of-service attacks, among other things, since certificates are expensive to produce.
+	-   Other miners who hear about a new block with a valid certificate of legitimacy must accept the new block as the canonical next block on the blockchain.
+	-   The exact amount of time needed for any given miner to produce this certificate is a random variable with high variance.
+This ensures that it is unlikely that two miners produce validations for a proposed next block simultaneously; when a miner produces and propagates a certified new block, they can be almost certain that the block will be accepted by the network as the canonical next block on the blockchain, without conflict (though there is a protocol for dealing with conflicts as well in the case that two chains of certified blocks are produced almost simultaneously).
+-